 The Graduate Council is composed of 12 members.
 Full members of the GFA nominate and elect from their number nine representatives to the GC: four at-large members and one representative each from the College of Arts, Humanities, and Social Sciences, College of Education, Harmon College of Business and Professional Studies, and College of Health, Science, and Technology.
 Two graduate student members are appointed by the Graduate Student Association.
-The Dean of Graduate Studies serves as an ex officio, nonvoting member, and the Director of Graduate Studies serves as secretary to the GC.
-The secretary of the GC is ex officio and non-voting.
+The Dean of Graduate Studies and the Direcctor of Graduate Studies serve as ex officio, nonvoting members.

-University Research Council -The University Research Council formulates policies and procedures pertaining to faculty research and assists the director of Sponsored Programs in promoting research at the University of Central Missouri.
+University Research Council - The University Research Council formulates policies and procedures pertaining to faculty research and assists the director of Sponsored Programs in promoting research at the University of Central Missouri.
 The University Research Council is composed of seven members.
-One representative each from the College of Arts, Humanities, and Social Sciences; College of Education; Harmon College of Business and Professional Studies; College of Health, Science; Technology Department of Library/Academic Enrichment; Director of Sponsored Programs (ex officio); and Dean of Graduate Studies (ex officio).
+One representative each from the College of Arts, Humanities, and

+Social Sciences; College of Education; Harmon College of Business and Professional Studies; College of Health, Science; Technology Department of Library/Academic Enrichment; Director of Sponsored Programs (ex officio); and Dean of Graduate Studies (ex officio).